 Becoming more herself by rising above her crippling resistance, Fuller:

 “would persevere to write the foundational treatise of the women’s emancipation movement, author the most trusted literary and art criticism in the nation, work as the first female editor for a major New York newspaper and the only woman in the newsroom, advocate for prison reform and Negro voting rights, and become America’s first foreign war correspondent”(Popova 100).

-The liberation that can flow from letting go, the sense of wellbeing that can arise from pitching in for the greater good, of which we are part and parcel.
+The liberation that can flow from reframing our daily life’s tasks and jobs, the sense of wellbeing that can arise from decidedly pitching in for the greater good, of which we are part and parcel, is remarkably powerful.
 When we are in such a transcendent place, little can hold us back.